 Mary's dimples showed, but she didn't smile outright.
 "Don't be ridiculous, John.
 We spent weeks together, when he solved my father's murder.
 I already know all about him."

 John sighed.
 "Sherlock on a case is different from Sherlock at home, bored.
-He's rude, thoughtless, self-centered, childish."
+He's rude, thoughtless, self-centred, childish."

 "I'm a doctor, John.
 I deal with rude, selfish, childish people every day," Mary reminded him gently.
 She held out her hands to him across the table, coming to the point.
 "What are you afraid of?"